With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Virginia Hospital Center Behavioral Health Unit is a mental health clinic in Arlington County, Virginia, located at 1701 North George Mason Drive, 22205 zip code.
-Virginia Hospital Center Behavioral Health Unit offers hospital inpatient treatment.
-Virginia Hospital Center Behavioral Health Unit provides cognitive behavioral therapy, dialectical behavior therapy and activity therapy to seniors 65 or older, adults and young adults.
-Virginia Hospital Center Behavioral Health Unit also supports military families, people with trauma and seniors or older adults.
-Some other services provided by Virginia Hospital Center Behavioral Health Unit include integrated primary care services, suicide prevention services and chronic disease/illness management.
+Virginia Hospital Center Behavioral Health Unit is a mental health treatment center in Arlington County, VA, located at 1701 North George Mason Drive, 22205 zip code area.
+Virginia Hospital Center Behavioral Health Unit provides hospital inpatient treatment.
+Virginia Hospital Center Behavioral Health Unit offers psychotropic medication, trauma therapy and activity therapy to young adults, seniors 65 or older and adults.
+Virginia Hospital Center Behavioral Health Unit also supports seniors or older adults, people with PTSD and people with serious mental illness.
+Additional services at Virginia Hospital Center Behavioral Health Unit consist of case management, integrated primary care services and diet and exercise counseling.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.